raucher/just-another-testimonials/README.md

 This plugin allows you to add testimonials and neatly show them to your visitors.

-#### Plugin doesn't contain styles for blockquote thus feel free to apply your own.
+#### Plugin doesn't contain styles for blockquote so feel free to apply your own.

 ## HTML output layout: